coldshrine/study-notes/books/designing-data-intensive-applications.md

 ## Stream processing

 We can run the processing continuously, abandoning the fixed time slices entirely and simply processing every event as it happens, that's the idea behind _stream processing_.
 Data that is incrementally made available over time.

+### Transmitting event streams

+A record is more commonly known as an _event_.
+Something that happened at some point in time, it usually contains a timestamp indicating when it happened acording to a time-of-day clock.